HL7/fhir-saner/fsh/ig-data/input/pagecontent/1_overview.md

 the stratum level.
 MeasureReport is beginning to gain traction because of efforts using it in the [DaVinci Project](https://www.hl7.org/about/davinci/).

+###### Questionnaire Response
+The QuestionnaireResponse resource has been profiled for use in reporting to CDC's National Healthcare Safety Network (NHSN) in two implementation guides to report the occurrence of Healthcare Acquired Infections.
+These guides have seen limited implementation and testing.

 The table below shows the [FHIR Maturity Model](https://www.hl7.org/fhir/R4/versions.html#maturity) Level for each of the resources described above.